-Going into a marriage, especially a subsequent one, a client may be more interested in protecting the client's "estate" from the significant other (and/or the significant other's creditors and successors) than planning for the benefit of the significant other.
-The client's perception of the "estate" is likely to include not only what the client brings into the marriage and that which is acquired during the marriage by "gift, devise or descent," but also what those assets generate during the marriage (gains, rents, dividends, interest, etc.).
+Going into a marriage, especially a subsequent one, an estate planning client may be more interested in protecting the client's "estate" from the significant other (and/or the significant other's creditors and successors) than planning for the benefit of the significant other.
+The client's perception of the "estate" is likely to include not only what the client brings into the marriage and that what is acquired during the marriage by "gift, devise or descent," but also that what those assets generate during the marriage (gains, rents, dividends, interest, etc.).
 The client may even consider the client's compensation during the marriage (whether in the form of salary, bonus, contributions to retirement plans and other fringe benefits) to be part of the "estate" in need of asset protection.

-Changing laws and developing planning techniques have led to new and creative planning strategies.
+Changing laws and developing planning techniques have led to new and creative planning strategies to preserve the client's "estate."